hwhaa/JobsDB_HK_Web_Scrap/README.md

 ## Data Collection
 We used BeautifulSoup and Requests to do web scrapping.
 After selecting **Information Technology (IT)** as **Job Function**, we scraped all the job posts URL on each page then scraped information of each job post.

+JobsDB have limitation of only showing job posts for up to last 30 days so we ended up having 7000+ job posts.
 ```
 title.append(job.find("div", {"data-automation":"detailsTitle"}).h1.get_text())
 company.append(job.find("div", {"data-automation":"detailsTitle"}).span.get_text())